 The Cancer Registry community collaborated on a survival algorithm that uses day information in the survival calculation.
 One goal of this activity was to harmonize as much as possible with efforts such as CONCORD.
 It may also be possible to evaluate other methods that require more continuous survival data.

-Regardless of the option chosen, please do not recode any missing date fields for Date of Diagnosis or Date of Last Contact.
+It is very important that registries do not recode any missing date fields for Date of Diagnosis or Date of Last Contact prior to running the algorithm to create these fields.
 One purpose of the algorithm is to standardize specification of missing month and day fields.

 1. Descriptions of the eight survival variables, three of which are recoded date fields (where values are assigned for missing date components).